MbinOrg/mbin/docs/02-admin/01-installation/02-docker.md

 See your running containers via: `docker ps`.

 This docker setup comes with automatic HTTPS support.
-Assuming you have set up your DNS and port forwarding correctly, then you should be able to access the new instance via your domain.
+Assuming you have set up your DNS and firewall (allow ports `80` & `443`) configured correctly, then you should be able to access the new instance via your domain.

 > [!NOTE]
 > If you specified `localhost` as your domain, then a self signed HTTPS certificate is provided and you should be able to access your instance here: [https://localhost](https://localhost).